gaqzi/sanitarium.se/_posts/2015-10-27-testing-multiple-versions-of-python-on-snap-ci.md

 date: 2015-10-27 08:00:00 +08:00
 layout: post
 slug: testing-against-many-versions-of-python-on-snap-ci
-title: Using multiple versions of Python on Snap ci
+title: Using multiple versions of Python on Snap CI
 subtitle: Why just play with one snake?
 categories:
 - blog